HazemNoor/game-finder/README.md

 ```

 ## How clients work together
-- All Clients are registered to `GameFinder` through `GameFinderProvider`, you can add new clients there
+- All Clients are registered to `ClientFactory` through `GameFinderProvider`, you can add new clients there
 ```php
 $finder->addClient($client);
 ```

-- When searching for the Game data, all clients are used to search for Game data and results are aggregated and duplication is removed.
+- Clients are Consecutively used in the same order they are registered in `ClientFactory`

-- Results are ordered the same way that is returned from Clients
+- If a Client fails or doesn't return results we continue to use the next Client, otherwise, we just use result from that Client

-- Priority of result in case of duplication is, what comes first is kept, what comes later is removed.
+- Results are returned in the same order that is returned from Clients
 - If any Error happens in any Client, an Exception `ClientRuntimeException` is reported for further analysis later

 ## Testing